Henderson Louisiana

 It's near Breaux Bridge, the Crawfish Capital of the World, and home of the world famous Crawfish Festival each May.

-Henderson is located just east of Lafayette on I-10, in the heart of Cajun Country and Acadiana, and conveniently located in America's Wetland, the great Atchafalaya Swamp!
+Henderson is located just east of Lafayette on I-10, in the heart of Cajun Country and Acadiana, and conveniently located in America's Wetland, the great Atchafalaya Basin Swamp!

-Henderson, in St. Martin Parish, has a population of about 1,500 residents.
+Henderson, in St. Martin Parish, has a population of about 1,600 residents.

 Nearby are the cities and towns of Abbeville, Breaux Bridge, Butte La Rose, Arnaudville, Cecilia and Broussard.
 Across the Atchafalaya Basin is the community of Pierre Part.